Story of Two Surfers

-I turned to seeing Rob standing in front of me.
+I turned around seeing Rob standing in front of me.

-“It’s my uncle shop,” he said.
+“It’s my uncle's shop,” he said.
 “Taught me everything I know about surfing.”

-From the back room came a older man with graying hair.
-His face was tan and care worn from the years of sun at the beach.
+From the back room came an older man with graying hair.
+His face was tan and careworn from the years of sun at the beach.

 “Is my nephew regaling you with stories?”

 “Take a look,” he answered, bringing the board out standing it upright.